jeffreymoro/jeffreymoro-dot-hugo/content/teaching/umd/engl245.md

 number: ENGL245
 ---

-*Revised 2 Jan 2021 for the spring 2021 semester.
+*Revised 14 Jan 2021.
 This online syllabus is always the most up-to-date version for readings and class activities.
 For in-depth policies and assignment descriptions, please consult the [.pdf version](/files/ENGL245-syllabus-revised.pdf).*

 ## Description